 </prov:document>

 Figure 7.
-Synthesized Longitudinal Business Database (synLBD) provenance subgraph in PROV-XML (Namespace declarations are elided)
+Synthetic Longitudinal Business Database (synLBD) provenance subgraph in PROV-XML (Namespace declarations are elided)

 synLBD provenance

 Figure 6 shows the XML defining the provenance graph for the Synthetic Longitudinal Business Database (synLBD).
 As indicated, the synLBD is a derivation of the LBD, the URI of which joins it to the provenance graph of that entity defined in Figure 5.
 This derivation is performed under the auspices of the Census Bureau according to the plan synthPlan.